DandyLyons/notes/content/Library/The Bible (WEB)/02 - Exodus/Exod-33.md

 I will send an angel before you; and I will drive out the Canaanite, the Amorite, and the Hittite, and the Perizzite, the Hivite, and the Jebusite.

 ###### v3
-Go to a land flowing with milk and honey; but I will not go up among you, for you are a stiff-necked people, lest I consume you on the way."
+Go to a land flowing with [[milk and honey]]; but I will not go up among you, for you are a stiff-necked people, lest I consume you on the way."

 ###### v4
 When the people heard this evil news, they mourned; and no one put on his jewelry.